-Tidy Kiwi (TK) was born in the 1970s at a time when tossing your takeaways out the car window was the normal thing to do.
+Tidy Kiwi (TK) was born in the late 1960s at a time when tossing your takeaways out the car window was the normal thing to do.
 Kiwis and tourists alike embraced TK - unifying all of us as kaitiaki (guardians) - and giving birth to New Zealand's clean green identity.
 TK has had several incarnations over the years,

 but nothing definitive in over a decade.

 The Auckland Litter Prevention Steering group was formed in 2013 to revitalise TK so that a new generation of New Zealanders can discover this iconic identity and come together to protect what we love.
-We're a collection of central and local government funders on a three year mission to bring TK back to life.
+We're a collection of central and local government funders on a mission to bring TK back to life.

 “Being a tidy kiwi makes me feel grand.
 Also makes me feel extraordinary,”